oracle-livelabs/oci-migration/ebs-cm-landingzones/setup/setup.md

     g.
 Click **Launch Stack**.

-4. On the Stack Information screen, enter the following values:
+3. On the Stack Information screen, enter the following values:

-    a. **Name**: Default is Oracle E-Business Suite: Tenancy Admin Stack for Landing Zones-<date&time>.
+    a. **Name**: Default is Oracle E-Business Suite: Tenancy Admin Stack for Landing Zones-&lt;date&time&gt;.

     b. **Description**: Add a description for the stack.

     c.
 Click **Next**.

-5. On the Configure Variables screen, enter the following values:
+4. On the Configure Variables screen, enter the following values:

     a. **Landing Zone Prefix**: ``ebshol``